hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

 + What is Profiling ?
     + Profiling
-        + Allows ISE to learn attributes about network connected endpoints
+        + Allowing ISE to learn attributes about network connected endpoints
-        + Based on the profile, it will assign endpoint to appropriate identity groups
+        + Assigning endpoint to appropriate identity groups base on profile
         + Groups can be used in authorization policy for smarter network access control decisions
         + Especially useful for devices that perform MAB, but not only
     + Two types of profiling
-        + Static profiling, where endpoint is manually assigned to a group
+        + Static profiling: manually assigned to a group
-        + Dynamic profiling, where endpoint attributes are dynamically learned through the use of probes
+        + Dynamic profiling: endpoint attributes are dynamically learned through the use of probes
     + By default, dynamic profiling is turned off
         + Endpoints are still automatically profiled based on MAC address
         + However, only device vendor can be detected, so it’s not very specific